tevador/RandomX/doc/design.md

 ## 1. Design considerations

-The most basic idea of a CPU-bound proof of work is that the work must be dynamic.
+The most basic idea of a CPU-bound proof of work is that the "work" must be dynamic.
 This takes advantage of the fact that CPUs accept two kinds of inputs: *data* (the main input) and *code* (which specifies what to perform with the data).

 Conversely, typical cryptographic hashing functions [[3](https://en.wikipedia.org/wiki/Cryptographic_hash_function)] do not represent suitable work for the CPU because their only input is *data*, while the sequence of operations is fixed and can be performed more efficiently by a specialized integrated circuit.